Top-up Degrees Explained

 Admission teams will often work with guidelines created by Eccti (Formally NARIC) to address international certificates and map them into the RFQ framework.
 They use the tables created by ECCTI to understand the level and CATS points of international qualification.

-The best advice for international students, or applicants with professional certification, is to speak directly with the admissions team to understand what options are available based on certificates you hold.
+The best advice for international students, or applicants with professional certification, is to speak directly with the admissions team to understand what options are available based on the certificates you hold.

 Because of the structure of these courses, they are an excellent way for mature students to gain a degree without studying for six or more years part-time.